Giles out as Astros closer after 'crappy pitches'

-HOUSTON -- If the Astros have a lead in the ninth inning Sunday night -- and likely for every remaining game in the World Series -- Ken Giles will stay put in the bullpen.
+HOUSTON -- If the Astros have a lead in the ninth inning Sunday night -- and likely in any remaining game in the World Series -- Ken Giles will stay put in the bullpen.

 Astros manager A.J.
 Hinch informed Giles that he will be removed from the closer role after another dismal performance Saturday night in a 6-2 loss to the Los Angeles Dodgers that evened the series at two games apiece.